w3c/wai-fundamentals-overview/content/foundations-course.md

 **The course is free.** The audit option gives you access to all of the content, including the graded assessments.

 Optionally, you can choose to get a **Verified Certificate** for $99 USD to demonstrate successful course completion.
-The Certificate can be printed, listed in resumes, and linked to from online resume or profile pages.
+The Certificate can be printed, listed in resumes, and linked to from online profiles.

 You can start auditing the course now, and later choose to get a Verified Certificate.